rocketfellows/vies-vat-validation-php-sdk-interface/README.md

 `GlobalMaxConcurrentReqServiceException` - exception for api error code `GLOBAL_MAX_CONCURRENT_REQ`.
 Description: `your Request for VAT validation has not been processed; the maximum number of concurrent requests has been reached.
 Please re-submit your request later or contact TAXUD-VIESWEB@ec.europa.eu for further information": Your request cannot be processed due to high traffic on the web application.
 Please try again later`.

+`GlobalMaxConcurrentReqTimeServiceException` - exception for api error code `GLOBAL_MAX_CONCURRENT_REQ_TIME`.

+`MSMaxConcurrentReqServiceException` - exception for api error code `MS_MAX_CONCURRENT_REQ`.
+Description: `your Request for VAT validation has not been processed; the maximum number of concurrent requests for this Member State has been reached.
+Please re-submit your request later or contact TAXUD-VIESWEB@ec.europa.eu for further information": Your request cannot be processed due to high traffic towards the Member State you are trying to reach.
+Please try again later`.

 ## Contributing.

 Welcome to pull requests.
 If there is a major changes, first please open an issue for discussion.